RhodesPeter/request-module-workshop/README.md

 # Morning challenge - Build the Request module
 This week in your project you will be making API calls from the backend.
-In the past few weeks you have been making API calls from the frontend with the XMLHttpRequest() object and it's methods.
-Now that you are in the backend we would like you to use the [Request module](https://www.npmjs.com/package/request).
-This workshop is intended to familiarize you with this module.
+In the past few weeks you have been making API calls from the frontend with the XMLHttpRequest object and it's methods.
+Now that you are in the backend we would like you to use the Request module.
+This workshop is intended to familiarise you with this module.

 ### Time Required: 1 hour
   - 50 mins to complete the challenge in pairs